ajgilbert/EFT2Obs/README.md

 pip install pyarrow
 ```

 Once the environment has been set up, before running `produce_plots_lhe.py` it is required to remove all the `NP<=1` or `NP<=0` inside the LHE files as these characters are not supported by the xml reader.
 Once the condor jobs have finised, the output is given by `events_1_lhe.gz`.
-To use it as input, it is necessary to unzip them and remove the unwanted characters by doing:
+To use it as input, it is necessary to unzip them and remove the unwanted charcters by doing:

 ```
 gunzip events_*_lhe.gz